Meanguera del Golfo

-Three countries - Honduras, El Salvador, and Nicaragua - have coastline along the gulf, and all three have been involved in a lengthy dispute over the rights to the gulf and the islands located there within.
+Three countries - Honduras, El Salvador, and Nicaragua - have a coastline along the gulf, and all three have been involved in a lengthy dispute over the rights to the gulf and the islands located there within.
 In 1992, a chamber of the International Court of Justice (ICJ) decided the Land, Island and Maritime Frontier Dispute, of which the gulf dispute was a part.
-The ICJ determined that El Salvador, Honduras, and Nicaragua were to share control of the Gulf of Fonseca.
+The ICJ determined that the three countries were to share control of the Gulf of Fonseca.
 El Salvador was awarded the islands of Meanguera and Meanguerita, and Honduras was awarded El Tigre Island.